 When someone has drugs in their system and tries to operate a vehicle, they pose a danger to everyone around them.
 Drugged driving can cause traumatic car crashes, resulting in severe injuries, some of them fatal.
 Whether it’s an illegal narcotic or an over-the-counter medicine, a drug can easily impair a motorist’s ability to make good decisions and drive safely on the road.

-Driving under the influence of an impairing substance or with any level of a Schedule I controlled substance is a drugged driving offense under North Carolina Statute 20-138.1.
+Driving under the influence of drugs or an impairing substance or with any level of a Schedule I controlled substance is a drugged driving offense under North Carolina Statute 20-138.1.

 Even a seemingly harmless medication like ibuprofen could create an adverse reaction that leads to a car crash.
 You should always check the warning labels before operating a motor vehicle.

-Over-the-counter medications can be just as dangerous as an illegal narcotic.
-Some cause similar side effects in the driver that prevents them from remaining safe on the road.
-Most people assume if they take an OTC allergy pill, they can go about their day as usual.
-Unfortunately, some medications have side effects that could result in a severe car accident.
-It’s even worse when mixed with other drugs or alcohol.
+Over the Counter (OTC) Medications can be just as dangerous as illegal narcotics.
+Some cause similar side effects in the driver that prevent them from remaining safe on the road.
+Most people assume if they take an OTC allergy pill, they can go about their day as usual if they take an OTC allergy pill.

 Examples of common OTC medications that could pose a risk to a person’s driving abilities include: